FNS02/Stats399-Activity-1/README.md

 You can use as much or as little of the data as you like: you don't have to include everything in your graphic.

+## What we need to create
+Your code (most likely in R)\
+A text file (called a README file) with step bystep instructions for how to run the code\
+The cleaned-up CSV file your code runs with\
+Make sure your instructions are clear andreproducible!\
+ Other teams should be able to recreate your graphic using your instructions in 5 minutes

 ## Role Delegation